A short biography of French steel fitter Jules Sellenet, who operated under the name of Boudoux.

 After the war Boudoux returned to his political activism.
 He established contact with the anarchist Sébastien Faure and was an active member of the Comité de Défense Syndicaliste (CDS) set up in January 1916.
 He served as its secretary for a time.
 With other militants like Veber and Rey, he fought against the reformist leadership of the CGT.
 He was also secretary of the Syndicat des Charpentiers En Fer (Union of Steel Fitters) de la Seine .

-The old accusations were resurrected against him and Jouhaux , the reformist GGT leader, upheld the charges that he was an agent provocateur and in the pay of a local metal industry boss.
+The old accusations were resurrected against him and Jouhaux , the reformist CGT leader, upheld the charges that he was an agent provocateur and in the pay of a local metal industry boss.
 Boudoux refused to appeal and was deprived of the right to serve in any union post.

 At this time Boudoux was writing for the anarchist paper Le Libertaire.
 He signed an appeal speaking for his steel fitters’ branch against the raids on the offices of Le Libertaire along with other libertarians in March 1919.
 He was one of the speakers at a UA meeting on The Anarchists and Dictatorship, part of a campaign against Bolshevism in 1920, held at the Rue Grange-Aux-Belles.
 He argued strongly in the pages of Le Libertaire against affiliation to the Red International of Labour Unions.
 In 1922 with other anarchists he was involved in the inquest on reformism within the CGT published in the paper of Faure, La Revue Anarchiste.
 With other libertarians he was a founder of the syndicalist circle Fernand Pelloutier situated at 33 Rue Grange-aux-Belles.

 Boudoux joined the anarchist organisation Union Anarchiste and attended its congresses in 1923 and 1924.
 He was wounded in the shootings at Rue Grange-aux-Belles (see the libcom article on that event).
-The communists resurrected the old slanders against him during this period.
+The Communists resurrected the old slanders against him during this period.
 Boudoux was a member of the steel fitters’ section of the Syndicat Unique du Bâtiment (SUB) of Carrières-sur-Seine which had detached itself from the CGTU, then was secretary of the SUB in Paris during 1925 and 1926.
 Whist being active in the anarchist group of Bezons.
 In 1926 he was secretary of the Fédération Nationale Autonome du Bâtiment.
 He got a motion passed on unity between all the autonomous syndicats.
 He was a founding member of the CGT-SR, the anarcho-syndicalist union inspired by Perre Besnard, separate from both the CGT and CGTU, and became secretary of its building federation.
 At Carrières-sur- Seine in 1936 he continued his organising among building workers and was a co-editor of Le Travailleur du bâtiment (Building Worker).
 He stood as an anarchist candidate in the first round of the 1936 elections at Versailles.
 He travelled to Spain and joined the Durruti Column and his death fighting with it was erroneously reported in Le Libertaire in October 1936 !
 He returned to France and was present at the 6th congress of the CGT-SR in January 1937.

 On the eve of the Second World War, Boudoux was in charge of propaganda for the Building Federation of the CGT-SR. He was still working as a steel fitter living at Carrières-sur-Seine when he died on 17th March 1941.